5cover/argc/README.md

 ## Description

-Print the number of argument passed to the program in base 10, followed by a newline.
+Print the number of arguments passed to the program in base 10, followed by a newline.

 The traditional `--help` and `--version` arguments aren't supported, in order to ensure seamless argument counting.